Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 As you can expect, this metric measures the difference between the estimated cost of a project vs what it actually ends up costing.

-There is excellent value in tracking this figure, especially for internal creative teams that are struggling for resources.
+There is excellent value in tracking this figure, especially for internal creative teams that are struggling with resources.
 Keeping an eye on expenses can help you show managers that you are a profit center, not a cost center.

 More importantly, if you can show that you consistently deliver projects under budget, you can position yourself favorably against outside agencies and contractors.